jorgearma/data-analysis-la_liga/README.md

     cd data-analysis-la_liga/Web_scraping-SQL
 ```

-## 2. Create the container and database
+## 2. Create the container and databasegit

 To run SQL Server in a Docker container, use the following command: